jozzzzep/CooldownAPI/README.md

 attackCooldown.Deactivate();
 ```
 # Documentations
-### CooldownManager
+### CooldownsManager
 ![img](https://i.imgur.com/trJDZ2P.jpg)
 - Methods
   - **Update()**
   Call this method inside Update() in a MonoBehaviour inherited class.
   Updates the value of all the cooldowns that are subscribed to the specified manager.
   Decreases all the cooldowns timers by the time at once.
-  A cooldown is subscribed automatically to the CooldownManager it has been created with.
+  A cooldown is subscribed automatically to the CooldownsManager it has been created with.

   - **NewCooldown(float duration)**
   Returns a new Cooldown object.
 Better than creating a Cooldown with a constructor.
-  Subscribes the cooldown created to the Update() method of the manager it has been created with.
+  Subscribes the cooldown created to the Update() method of the CooldownsManager it has been created with.

 ### Cooldown
 ![img](https://i.imgur.com/kHITH1f.jpg)